-A review of traffic data was undertaken in order to establish if there were any significant changes to traffic flow since 2016 that could impact on air quality.
-The Moray Council Transportation Section was consulted to obtain automatic traffic count information for Council operated sites in and around Elgin for 2017 (as this is an area where development is being proposed).
-The Moray Council operates 13 traffic counters at locations within Elgin and a map showing these count locations is shown in Appendix D Figure 3.
+A review of traffic data was undertaken in order to establish if there were any significant changes to traffic flows since 2017 that could impact on air quality.
+The Moray Council Transportation Section was consulted to obtain automatic traffic count information for Council operated sites in and around Elgin for 2018 (as this is an area where development is being proposed).
+Moray Council operates 13 traffic counters at locations within Elgin and a map showing these count locations is provided in Appendix D, Figure 3.

-The data returned for 2013-2017 are summarised in Table 4.1 and shows increases in the annual average daily traffic at 6 of 12 traffic count locations operational during 2016 to 2017 and reductions at 6 locations.
-There are no sites however with sufficient increases in traffic flow that would require a screening assessment to gauge the likely impact on air quality (Ref- 3).
+The data returned for 2014-2018 are summarised in Table 4.1.
+The data shows increases in the annual average daily traffic at 5 of the 12 traffic count locations operational during 2017 to 2018 and reductions (or no increase) at 7 locations.
+A significant decrease in traffic flows is evident on the A941 Hay Street (site 7), however, this is considered to be due to poor data capture during 2018.
+There are no sites with sufficient increases in traffic flow that would require a screening assessment to gauge the likely impact on air quality (Ref- 3).